 We were meant to tender in Giardini Naxos today, with tours running to the quaint cliffside town of Taormina.
 However, Mother Nature had other plans.
 Due to high winds, rain and lightning, Captain Jose instead decided to dock in the Sicilian town of Messina.
-Most Cruise Global, Connect LocalSM shore excursions tours were cancelled, and most guests preferred to spend the day relaxing onboard and enjoying the additional onboard activities scheduled.
+Most Azamara Shore Excursions tours were cancelled, and most guests preferred to spend the day relaxing onboard and enjoying the additional onboard activities scheduled.

 Azamara Quest in Messina, Sicily, Italy.